MrLazyTTV/agentzero/docs/installation.md

 4. **Run Agent Zero:** Run Agent Zero by running the .exe file just created (Windows), or by running `./agent-zero` in your terminal window.

 > [!WARNING]
-> The 2 scripts will create executable files valid only for the operative system where they are run.
+> The script will create executable files valid only for the operative system where they are run.
-> If you want to run Agent Zero on another machine, you will need to run the scripts on that OS as well to have your executable files.
+> If you want to run Agent Zero on another machine, you will need to run the script on that OS as well, to have your executable files.

 ### Conclusion
 After following the instructions for your specific operating system, you should have Agent Zero successfully installed and running.
 You can now start exploring the framework's capabilities and experimenting with creating your own intelligent agents.